shankha007/dev-tinder-backend/homework.md

 - Explore the Mongoose Documention for Model methods
 - What are options in a Model.findOneAndUpdate method, explore more about it
 - API - Update the user with email ID

+- Explore schematype options from the documention
+- add required, unique, lowercase, min, minLength, trim
+- Add default
+- Create a custom validate function for gender
+- Improve the DB schema - PUT all appropiate validations on each field in Schema
+- Add timestamps to the userSchema
+- Add API level validation on Patch request & Signup post api
+- DATA Sanitizing - Add API validation for each field
+- Install validator
+- Explore validator library funcation and Use vlidator funcs for password, email, photoURL
+- NEVER TRUST req.body